Antomated/Movies/README.md

 * Minimum dependencies: Alamofire & Kingfisher
 * Localization

-## Completed task requirements

-✅ Displays a list of movies with details.

-✅ Uses The Movie Database API for data source.

-✅ Minimum supported OS: iOS 15.0.

-✅ Networking: Alamofire

-✅ Architecture: MVVM

-✅ Layout: UIKit + Autolayout (Programmatic or Interface Builder).

-✅ Data parsing: Codable protocol.

-✅ Implements Dependency Injection.

-✅ Error Handling: Displays native alert with title "Error".

-✅ Handle no internet connectivity: Shows alert.

-✅ Implements pull to refresh for fresh data load.

-✅ Libraries: SwiftPackageManager.

-✅ Displays activity indicator on network requests.

-✅ Handles empty states for no results in the list.

-✅ Uses Git repository with the basic git flow.

-✅ Displays popular movies in default sorting.

-✅ Pagination: Loads 20 items per page seamlessly.

-✅ Clicking on a movie leads to its details screen.

-✅ Displays movie details:

-✅ Displays trailer button (only if available).

-✅ Clicking on poster leads to Screen 3 (modal display of full-size poster).

-✅ Navigation bar with movie title and back button.

-✅ Has modal display of full-size movie poster.

-✅ Supports simple offline Mode with previously downloaded movies.

-✅ Shows an alert when trying to view details of a movie offline.

-✅ Implements local search for movie titles when offline.

-✅ Cache images for offline viewing with Kingfisher

-✅ Supports Ukrainian and English localization (both app and API calls)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.